litmining/litmining.github.io/src/index.md

 ### Store the full pubget output online

 Pubget will create a directory containing all the articles that match your query on PMC, the text and information it extracted, and the labelbuddy files.
-To make sure you keep and are able to share all relevant data for your project, we recommend creating a (Zip or Tar) archive from this directory and uploading it to an online platform such as [OSF](https://osf.io/) ("Open Science Framework").
+To make sure you keep and are able to share all relevant data for your project, we recommend creating a (`.tar.gz`) archive from this directory and uploading it to an online platform such as [OSF](https://osf.io/) ("Open Science Framework").

 ### Manually annotate some documents